BenjaminVigreux/Rdvark/content/post/2022-01-14-who-will-top-the-2022-lec-spring-split/index.markdown

 ## tl;dr

 I build a simple predictive model to predict which teams will do well in the 2022 Spring Split of the League of Legends European Championship.
 The random forest model is based entirely on average player performance over the last 5 games and will serve as a baseline for future attempts!
+See how these predictions compare to latest game results [here!](https://rdvark.shinyapps.io/LoL-LEC-Predictions-Tracker/?_ga=2.63722605.355509868.1643653815-135412473.1643148085)

 ## We live in exciting times